End-User fees

 The fee to send to a BTC address is composed of four parts:

-2. BTC Lockup Transaction Fee: the Swapper charges a mining fee based on the current bitcoin mempool usage.
+2. BTC Lockup Transaction Fee: the swapper charges a mining fee based on the current bitcoin mempool usage.

-3. Swapper Service Fee: the Swapper charges a 0.1% fee on the amount sent.
+3. Swap Service Fee: 0.1% fee on the amount sent.

 4. BTC Claim Transaction Fee: the SDK fees to claim BTC funds to the destination address, based on the current Bitcoin mempool usage.